What Is the W Pattern, and How Can You Trade It?

 FXOpen

-A double bottom is a chart formation that is paired with a double top pattern.
+A double bottom, also known as the W trading pattern, is a chart formation that is paired with a double top pattern.
 Both setups signal a trend reversal, but a double bottom appears only in a downtrend, while a double top is formed in an uptrend.
 Why do traders confuse the signals?
-Read the FXOpen guide to learn the unique features of the double bottom formation and find out how to use it in trading.
+Read the FXOpen article to learn the unique features of the double bottom formation and find out how to use it in trading.

-A forex double bottom setup doesn’t differ from stock, commodity, or cryptocurrency* double bottom formations.
-Therefore, after you learn this pattern, you will be able to use it in stock, cryptocurrency*, commodity, and forex trading.
+A forex double bottom setup is the same as those seen in stocks, commodities, and cryptocurrencies*.
+Therefore, after you learn this pattern, you can trade it at FXOpen via stock, cryptocurrency*, commodity, and forex CFDs.

-As for the double top pattern, it appears at the end of an uptrend.
-Therefore, it has tops, not bottoms.
-The first top stands for an uptrend continuation, while the second signals the buyers' weakness.
+A double top pattern signifies an uptrend's end and a potential downward reversal.
+It appears at the end of a strong uptrend.
+The first top stands for an uptrend continuation, while the second, formed at the same level, signals the buyers' weakness.

-Remember that a double bottom setup won't work in an upward trend, while a double top setup can't be used in a downtrend.
+Remember that a double bottom setup won't work in an upward trend, while a double top setup can't be found in a downtrend.

 Entry

 Another opportunity is to wait for either a breakout candlestick or several candlesticks to close.
 On the charts with long periods, a trader can wait for the price to form a few candles.
-However, if the timeframe isn’t high and the distance between the bottoms and the neckline is short, a trader may open a position too late, which will result in either small profits or a lack of them.
+However, if the timeframe isn’t high and the distance between the bottoms and the neckline is small, a trader may open a position too late, which will result in either small potential returns or a lack of them.

 Take Profit